 Dividends on Series C preferred convertible stock.
-The dividends in the aggregate amount of \$42.3 million for the year ended December 31, 2020 represent a non-cash deemed dividend in the amount of \$39.5 million resulting from a beneficial conversion feature and a paid-in-kind dividend of \$2.8 million, both from the private placement of Series C Preferred Stock with Blackstone.
+Dividends in the aggregate amount of \$42.3 million for the year ended December 31, 2020 represent a non-cash deemed dividend in the amount of \$39.5 million resulting from a beneficial conversion feature and a paid-in-kind deemed dividend \$2.8 million both from the private placement of Series C Preferred Stock with Blackstone as compared to \$8.2 million paid-in-kind deemed dividend in 2021.